EnMasseProject/enmasse-workshop/README.md

 ```

 Using this UI, you are able to deploy an Apache Spark cluster inside OpenShift specifying the number of worker nodes you want (other than the default master).

+### Deploying the thermostat

+The thermostat application uses the [fabric8-maven-plugin](https://github.com/fabric8io/fabric8-maven-plugin) to create a docker image, an OpenShift deployment config, and deploy the thermostat into OpenShift.

 TODO:
    * MQTT client simulator